dgkamper/FIREAnalysisAllianceCensor/index.md

 #### R

-`FireAnalysis_Final.Rmd` is the primary analysis file containing comprehensive analyses and visualizations for all aspects of the study, including:
+`FireAnalysis_Final2025.Rmd` and `FireAnalysis_Final2026.Rmd` are the primary analysis files containing comprehensive analyses and visualizations for all aspects of the study, including:

 - Individual question correlations between self-censorship and protest tolerance
 - Political ideology analysis across all expression measures